stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   He drew forth the magazine given him by Dr. MacNeil and handed it to Clarendon.

-  On page 542--you see the heading, &lsquo;Black Fever Conquered by New Serum It's by Dr. Miller of Philadelphia--and he thinks he's got ahead of you with your cure.
+  On page 542--you see the heading, "Black Fever Conquered by New Serum It's by Dr. Miller of Philadelphia--and he thinks he's got ahead of you with your cure.
 They were discussing it at the club, and MacNeil thought the exposition very convincing.
 I, as a layman, couldn't pretend to judge; but at all events I thought you oughtn't